 As you begin to consider retirement, please be aware of the following planning services and programs:

-- Pathways to Retirement Plan: these individual plans specify a separation date up to two years in the future as well as research, teaching, and service prior to separation (modified teaching schedule, suspension of an upcoming five-year review, etc.) and privileges after retirement (office or laboratory space, recall teaching, research funds, etc.).
+- Pathways to Retirement Plan: these individual plans specify a separation date up to two years in the future in conjunction with considerations both prior to retirement (e.g. reduced teaching loads, modest re-arrangement of sabbatical plans, suspension of an upcoming five-year review) and following retirement (office or laboratory space, recall teaching, research funds, etc.).
 Plans are developed in consultation with your department chair, subject to approval by your dean and my office.
 David Lopez can assist with the development of these plans.

 - UCLA Benefits Office: On-site benefits counselors are available to consult with you about the University of California Retirement Plan (UCRP) and about your specific situation.
 Schedule a consultation by calling the UCLA Benefits Office at (310) 794-0830.

 - Fidelity Retirement Services: As the record-keeping company for the UC Retirement Savings Program’s Defined Contribution, Tax-Deferred 403(b), and 457(b) Deferred Compensation Plans, Fidelity can help you plan for your financial needs in retirement.
 Visit the Fidelity website to use its interactive planning tools or schedule a one-on-one meeting with a Fidelity Planning and Guidance Consultant by calling 1-800-558-9182 or clicking here to schedule online.